MudassarHakim/Automation_Naukri_Resume_Upload/docs/restore_on_new_mac.md

 This document lists all steps to restore the automation on a new or formatted Mac.

 0) Prepare
-- Sign in to OneDrive and confirm your resume folder exists:
+- (Optional) Sign in to OneDrive if you store resumes there, but the job will use a local folder by default.
-  /Users/Mudassar.Hakim/Library/CloudStorage/OneDrive-EY/Documents/resume
 - Open the Mail app and add your account (needed for email notifications).

 1) Install tooling